 - 3. Facilitators' performance & Learning materials .
-Total # times......14
+Total # times......14 - Delegation of duties and active participation by both facilitators and participants......

 Suggestions to improve the workshop

 - Punctuality......3

 - Time management, conscious......

 - Space out the time in between tea breaks and lunch to avoid drowsiness

 - More time for discussion and questions

 - Interruption (mobile phones) should not happened again.....5

 - The bus should pick up on time/transportation; need 2 buses......3

 - · Second part of tea break not available